-1) Advertising limit in the year of a fixed date election [s.
-58(1) for registered parties, s.
-58(2) for candidates]
+1) Advertising limit during the pre-election period for a fixed date election [s.58(1) for registered parties, s.58(2) for candidates]

-The limit for the fixed date election year is separate and in addition to the limit for the election period (writ day to election day).
-There is no limit for advertising in a non-election year or in the year of a non-fixed date election (e.g. a by-election).
+The limit for the pre-election period (90 days before the writ) is separate and in addition to the limit for the election period (writ day to election day).

 How does the EFA define advertising?

-Any advertising that promotes or opposes (directly or indirectly) a registered party or a candidate, including:
+Any advertising that directly or indirectly promotes or opposes a registered party or a candidate, including [s.115]:

 - in newspapers, magazines or other periodicals, or on the Internet,